 Following the refusal by the Ministry of Environment to issue an EAC for the project on October 1, 2012, the Company challenged that decision in the BC Supreme Court.
-The December 9, 2013 decision of the Court stated that:

-- The rejection "failed to comport with the requirements of procedural fairness"; - Pacific Booker should not have been prevented from "learning at least the substance of the recommendations";

-and the judge's decision stipulated that on the reconsideration, Pacific Booker and the interveners will be entitled to be provided with the Executive Director's recommendations, if any, to the Ministers, and will be entitled to provide a written response to the recommendations.
+The December 9, 2013 decision of the Court stated that the rejection failed to comport with the requirements of procedural fairness and that Pacific Booker should not have been prevented from learning at least the substance of the recommendations and the decision stipulated that Pacific Booker and the interveners would be entitled to be provided with the Executive Director's recommendations to the Ministers, and would be entitled to provide a written response to the recommendations.